Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 - **Android**: Chrome
 - **iOS**: Safari, with iOS version <= 13.0

-For other browsers, regular HTML capture is used.
+For other browsers that do not support WebRTC, the device's camera app (manual capture) is used.

 **Camera Preview**